Is it safe to use pressure-treated wood in living spaces?

 Everything I have read leads me to believe that arsenic will not migrate into the air in your basement.
 It is also generally accepted that the most risk from PT wood is in the construction phase, where fine arsenic-laced saw dust is easily inhaled or comes in contact with the skin.

-Actually, the logic of using PTW in a "finished" basement is flawed and I find it amazing that so many contractors use it.
+Actually, the logic of using pressure-treated wood in a "finished" basement is flawed and I find it amazing that so many contractors use it.
 The only purpose of the preservative is to prevent rot and insect infestation.
 If there is enough moisture leaking into your basement to rot wood, it stands to reason that wallboard, paneling, furniture, carpeting and other items will become moldy and smelly over time, too!

 Moisture abatement must be accomplished before any basement renovation.
 This includes elimination of active water leaks and a combination of wall coatings, floor coatings and heavy plastic sheeting to slow the migration of water from the outside to the inside.
 Sometimes, repairs outside the home are helpful, such as re-grading, exterior foundation repair or even something as simple as cleaning the gutters or redirecting downspouts.
 Below-grade basements typically have a little extra moisture than the rest of the home, regardless of the amount of preparation.
 The trick is to control it as much as possible and use mechanical dehumidification as seasonally necessary.